abbreviatedman/spellbound/data/quotes.md

 387
 00:19:27,952 --> 00:19:31,114
-Oh, I know you would, but...
+Oh, I know you would, but…

 388
 00:19:31,233 --> 00:19:33,230